SandorGyorfi/Milestone1_CI/README.md

 ## Content:
-- All the content written by the parents.
+- All the content written by the legal guardian.
+All the colour themes written by order.